DAGWorks-Inc/hamilton/examples/LLM_Workflows/modular_llm_stack/README.md

 - For Marqo `docker pull marqoai/marqo:latest` followed by `docker run --name marqo -it --privileged -p 8882:8882 --add-host host.docker.internal:host-gateway marqoai/marqo:latest`.
 Note: this will require 10GB+ of disk space since the image is large...
+- For Qdrant, run a local instance using `docker run -p 6333:6333 qdrant/qdrant`.
 1. Run `python run.py --help` to learn about the options.
-You will options to:
+You will have options to:
-    - Select a vector database from: weaviate, pinecone
+    - Select a vector database from: LanceDB, Marqo, Pinecone, Qdrant, Weaviate.
-    - Select an text embedding service from: openai, cohere, sentence_transformer
+    - Select a text embedding service from: openai, cohere, sentence_transformer
     - Select the text embedding model.
 There is a sensible default for each service.
     - Create a png visualization of the code execution.
 2. Run `python run.py` to execute the code with `lancedb` and `sentence_transformer`